tohkm22-del/Stellar-Systems-The-Start/README.md

 **SYSTEMS IDEAS**
 - A B-type star hosting many unique planets.
-- A system early in its development, with many large protoplanetary disks and q chaotic environment.
+- A system early in its development, with many large protoplanetary disks and chaotic environment.

 **WIP SYSTEMS**
 - Oruun